SKGleba/VitaDeploy/README.md

 - I wrote a small [guide](https://hackmyvita.gitbook.io/start) to hacking the vita from scratch using VD
 - If you do not have network access you can [download](https://mega.nz/folder/egoijADB#aBS8os-NEToqbLcrysjwiw) the packages manually
   - Put the zip in "ur0:vd-udl.zip", VD will skip OS and tai download
-- "Format Storage"/"Clean the update partition" does not work on 3.73
-  - This will probably be fixed in future updates
 - It is recommended to disable all plugins before using VitaDeploy

 ## Included tools